Rikidozan/city-in-east-and-southeast-asia/seminars.md

 **Primary Sources**

-* Provided by me, TBD
+* Provided by me

-**Secondary Sources**
+**Required Reading**

+Tagsold, Christian. *Spaces in Translation: Japanese Gardens and the West.
+Penn Studies in Landscape Architecture*.
+Philadelphia: University of Pennsylvania Press, 2017.
+Introduction, Ch 1-5.

+**Elective Reading**

+A) Jordan Sand, *Tokyo Vernacular: Common Spaces, Local Histories, Found Objects* (University of California Press, 2013), Introduction and Ch 1 "Hiroba: The Public Square and the Boundaries of the Commons" [ebook](http://st-andrews.eblib.com/patron/FullRecord.aspx?p=1219559)

+B) Allen, Joseph R. “Taipei Park: Signs of Occupation.” *The Journal of Asian Studies* 66, no. 1 (February 1, 2007): 159–99. https://doi.org/10.2307/20203109. [jstor](https://www.jstor.org/stable/20203109)

-Chalana, Manish, ed. *Messy Urbanism: Understanding the “Other” Cities of Asia*.
+C) Chalana, Manish, ed. *Messy Urbanism: Understanding the “Other” Cities of Asia*.
 Hong Kong: Hong Kong University Press, 2017.
 Chapter 5 "The Royal Field (Sanam Luang): Bangkok’s Polysemic Urban Palimpsest" [ebook](http://dx.doi.org/10.5790/hongkong/9789888208333.001.0001)

-Allen, Joseph R. “Taipei Park: Signs of Occupation.” *The Journal of Asian Studies* 66, no. 1 (February 1, 2007): 159–99. https://doi.org/10.2307/20203109. [jstor](https://www.jstor.org/stable/20203109)

-Jordan Sand, *Tokyo Vernacular: Common Spaces, Local Histories, Found Objects* (University of California Press, 2013), Ch 1 "Hiroba: The Public Square and the Boundaries of the Commons" [ebook](http://st-andrews.eblib.com/patron/FullRecord.aspx?p=1219559)
+D) Tagsold, Christian. *Spaces in Translation: Japanese Gardens and the West*.
+Penn Studies in Landscape Architecture.
+Philadelphia: University of Pennsylvania Press, 2017.
+Ch 6-7.

+**Further Reading**

+Hung, Wu.
+‘Tiananmen Square: A Political History of Monuments’. *Representations*, no. 35 (1 July 1991): 84–117.

+Hung, Wu. *Remaking Beijing: Tiananmen Square and the Creation of a Political Space*.
+Reaktion Books, 2005.
+(P)

 Bickers, Robert A., and Jeffrey N. Wasserstrom.
 “Shanghai’s ‘Dogs and Chinese Not Admitted’ Sign: Legend, History and Contemporary Symbol.” *The China Quarterly*, no. 142 (1995): 444–66. [jstor](https://www.jstor.org/stable/655423)

 Lee, Haiyan.
 “The Ruins of Yuanmingyuan Or, How to Enjoy a National Wound.” *Modern China* 35, no. 2 (March 1, 2009): 155–90. https://doi.org/10.1177/0097700408326911. [jstor](https://www.jstor.org/stable/27746912)

-Tagsold, Christian. *Spaces in Translation: Japanese Gardens and the West*.
-Penn Studies in Landscape Architecture.
-Philadelphia: University of Pennsylvania Press, 2017.

-**Further Reading**
+Yuezhi, Xiong.
+‘From Racecourse to People’s Park and People’s Square: Historical Transformation and Symbolic Significance’. *Urban History* 38, no. Special Issue 03 (2011): 475–90.

-Read more chapters of Chalana, Manish, ed. *Messy Urbanism: Understanding the “Other” Cities of Asia*.
+Chalana, Manish, ed. *Messy Urbanism: Understanding the “Other” Cities of Asia*.
 Hong Kong: Hong Kong University Press, 2017.

+Barnard, Timothy P. *Nature’s Colony: Empire, Nation and Environment in the Singapore Botanic Gardens*.
+NUS Press, 2016.
+(P)

+Prest, John. *The Garden of Eden: The Botanic Garden and the Re-Creation of Paradise*.
+Yale University Press, 1988.
+(P)

+Rosenzweig, Roy, and Elizabeth Blackmar. *The Park and the People: A History of Central Park*.
+Cornell University Press, 1992.

+Hotta-Lister, A. *The Japan-British Exhibition of 1910: Gateway to the Island Empire of the East*.
+1 edition.
+Richmond: Routledge, 1999.

+Takei, Jiro, Marc Peter Keane, and Marc P. Keane. *Sakuteiki: Visions of the Japanese Garden: A Modern Translation of Japan’s Gardening Classic*.
+Tuttle Publishing, 2008.
+(P)

+Tschumi, Christian. *Mirei Shigemori - Rebel in the Garden: Modern Japanese Landscape Architecture*.
+Walter de Gruyter, 2012.
+(P)

+———. *Mirei Shigemori: Modernizing the Japanese Garden*.
+Stone Bridge Press, 2005.
+(P)

+Yamada, Shoji. *Shots in the Dark: Japan, Zen, and the West*.
+University of Chicago Press, 2011.
+(P)

 ### Week 5: Neighborhoods and Local Space

 * Selected maps of Shinjuku station and area around it

-**Literary Approach**

-Alisa Freedman, *Tokyo in Transit: Japanese Culture on the Rails and Road* (Stanford University Press, 2011), Chapter: "Shinjuku Station sketches : constructing an icon of modern daily life"

-**Secondary Reading**
+**Required Reading**

 Lett, Denise Potrzeba *In Pursuit of Status: The Making of South Korea's "new" Urban Middle Class* (1998) pp101-109 in Ch 4 "Lifestyles" on Kangnam and Seoul Neighborhoods

 Hein, Carola.
 “Machi Neighborhood and Small Town—The Foundation for Urban Transformation in Japan.” *Journal of Urban History* 35, no. 1 (November 1, 2008): 75–107.

+**Elective Reading**

-Jordan Sand, *House and Home in Modern Japan: Reforming Everyday Life 1880-1930* (Cambridge, Mass.; London: Harvard University Press, 2005), Ch 7 "Culture Villages: Inscribing Cosmopolitanism in the Landscape" [ebook](http://hdl.handle.net/2027/heb.05898)
+A) Jordan Sand, *House and Home in Modern Japan: Reforming Everyday Life 1880-1930* (Cambridge, Mass.; London: Harvard University Press, 2005), Ch 7 "Culture Villages: Inscribing Cosmopolitanism in the Landscape" [ebook](http://hdl.handle.net/2027/heb.05898)

+B) Alisa Freedman, *Tokyo in Transit: Japanese Culture on the Rails and Road* (Stanford University Press, 2011), Chapter: "Shinjuku Station sketches : constructing an icon of modern daily life"

+C) Leppänen, Antti. *Neighborhood Shopkeepers in Contemporary South Korea: Household, Work, and Locality*, 2007. https://helda.helsinki.fi/handle/10138/23480.
+Ch 2, 4.

+D) Jacobs, Jane. *The Death and Life of Great American Cities*.
+Reissue edition.
+New York: Vintage, 1992.
+Introduction and Part Two: The Conditions for City Diversity.

 **Further Reading**

+David Strand, *Rickshaw Beijing: City People and Politics in the 1920s* (Berkeley; London: University of California Press, 1993).
+(P)

 Theodore C. Bestor, *Neighborhood Tokyo* (Stanford University Press, 1990) (P)

-**Presentation Opportunity**

 David Strand, *Rickshaw Beijing: City People and Politics in the 1920s* (Berkeley; London: University of California Press, 1993).
+(P)

+Hirayama, Yosuke, and Richard Ronald. *Housing and Social Transition in Japan*.
+Routledge, 2006.
+(P)

 ### Week 6: Architecture